arunsadhasivam/Snaplogic/message Serialization/Readme.md

-            ny future changes made to either "$MyArray" or "$OtherArray" are in the both arrays.
+            Any future changes made to either "$MyArray" or "$OtherArray" are in the both arrays.
             In that case, make a copy of the array as shown below:

             $myarray -> $MyArray
             [].concat($myarray) -> $OtherArray